flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Wifi_Tutorial.rst

 a) First connect the HDMI cable, keyboard, mouse to FlytPOD.
 b) Connect to Ethernet connection.
 Then from terminal, ssh root@openwrt

 .. image:: /_static/Images/root@openWRT.png
    :align: center

 Password is :123

-c) Once you got the openwrt terminal, issue command  “firstboot && reboot”
+c) Once you got the openwrt terminal, issue command  “firstboot && reboot”.
 d) Wait for approx. 1 min to reboot it completely.
 e) After that you will see the module is in AP mode which has created its own network with SSID : FlytPOD_wifi.
 f) Then follow steps i to vii to configure it in client mode.

    OR

 2. **From the web gui**